- What we collect

 1968: Changing Times

 - 1 March 2018 to 12 August 2018,

 freeNo booking required

 1968 was a momentous year.
-Not only was it the year the National Library's beautiful building opened, it was a time of tumultuous events, from the wars in Vietnam and Nigeria to the assassinations of Martin Luther King and Robert Kennedy and, at home here in Australia, the disappearance of Prime Minister Harold Holt, which remains to this day one of our greatest mysteries.
+Not only was it the year the National Library's beautiful building opened, it was a time of tumultuous events.
+Whether it was the war in Vietnam, student demonstrations, the murder of Martin Luther King Jr and Robert Kennedy, the Prague Spring or the blistering power of a Hendrix solo, there was a strong sense that the world would never be the same again.

 Where was the world headed?